-The Open Doors World Watch List is the only annual survey of the religious liberty conditions of Christians around the world.
-It is independently audited by the International Institute for Religious Freedom to help make the information gathering and calculation process more transparent.
+The Open Doors World Watch List is in annual survey of the religious liberty conditions of Christians around the world.
+It is independently audited by the International Institute for Religious Freedom (IIRF) making the information gathered and calculation process more transparent.

-In the WWL, a Christian is defined as, “anyone who self-identifies as a Christian and/or someone belonging to a Christian community as defined by the Church’s historic creeds.”
+The WWL methodology defines ‘Christian’ as “anyone who self-identifies as a Christian and/or someone belonging to a Christian community as defined by the church’s historic creeds”.

 The degrees of persecution are reflected by grades of persecution:

 The World Watch List Prayer Updates focuses on the different countries on the Open Doors World Watch List.
 The weekly email provides a short overview of a country and relevant prayer points.
 PowerPoint® slides are also included, which can be used in church services, announcements or presentations.
 If you would like to receive these weekly emails, please complete below.